 For LMICs, sourcing and maintaining suitable healthcare equipment is a problem for remote rural clinics and larger urban hospitals alike – as well as for the charities, NGOs, churches and medical equipment distributors that work with and for them.
 We aim to tackle this issue head on, by providing equipment and training to those who need it, improving healthcare in some of the most deprived areas.

-Non-existent or obsolete equipment; lack of maintenance and training; donated Western devices too resource-hungry for infrastructure-poor environments – these were the pitfalls that spurred CEO Tim to found Medical Aid International from his garage in 2002.
+The non-existent or obsolete equipment; lack of maintenance and training; and contextually inappropriate donated devices from the West spurred Tim to found Medical Aid International in 2002 from his garage.

 We've worked on a global scale to help support healthcare efforts in LMICs and low resource environments.
 We've developed solutions for a rural hospital in the DRC, a major Tanzanian teaching centre, or a Nepalese disaster zone.